georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 1. this line indicates it is an xml file
 2. name tag, specifies the name on submenu (Render -> Triangle)
 3. id tag, unique id of the extension
-4. param tag, specifies an input control on the diagbox
+4. param tag, specifies an input control on the dialog box
 5. param tag, specifies a select control
 6. submenu tag, shows up as a submenu (Extensions -> Render)
 7. command tag, the name of the Python file to invoke